onap/integration/docs/docs_E2E_network_slicing.rst

 to an 'unmaintained' project.
 Further information about 'Unmaintained Projects' can be found in the `ONAP Developer Wiki. <https://wiki.onap.org/x/Pw_LBQ>`__

-But excluding the ESR GUI module from ONAP does not mean that the “external system registration” mechanism is excluded; i.e. only the GUI is not available anymore.
+But excluding the ESR GUI module from ONAP does not mean that the "external system registration" mechanism is excluded; i.e. only the GUI is not available anymore.

-Nevertheless, in order to register the 3rd party controllers (like it is done in E2E network slicing use case and recently in Cloud Leased Line “CLL” use case as part of Intent-Based Networking), AAI’s API are invoked manually.
+Nevertheless, in order to register the 3rd party controllers (like it is done in E2E network slicing use case and recently in Cloud Leased Line "CLL" use case as part of Intent-Based Networking), AAI's API are invoked manually.

 To do so, please send the following CURL command (PUT) to your AAI, with the attached xml payload.
 In the payload, please adjust the controller name (in